davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ### Auto-imports

-Note that `composables` and `utils` folders are imported automatically, but I wanted to cover so-called "auto-imports" specifically to disambiguate their functionality from [components](#components).
+I wanted to cover so-called [auto-imports](https://nuxt.com/docs/guide/directory-structure/composables) functionality, specifically to disambiguate from [components](#components).

-Long story short, only the **top-level** folders are [scanned](https://nuxt.com/docs/guide/directory-structure/composables#how-files-are-scanned).
+In Nuxt, the `composables` and `utils` folders are imported automatically, at least at the [top-level](https://nuxt.com/docs/guide/directory-structure/composables#how-files-are-scanned).

+However, there is nothing _special_ about the naming (as in, there is [no enforcement](https://vuejs.org/guide/reusability/composables) of the files within) and you could (should!) add more-specifically named folders, whether or not you want them auto-imported.
+Don't just throw arbitrary code into these folders; if it's a `/service` or additional `/config` give it a home to make the intended use _clear_.

-If you want to scan nested folders, you need to add them to the `imports.dirs` config:
+To add additional folders, add them to the `imports.dirs` config, and decide how you want them scanned:

 ```ts
 // src/nuxt.config.ts